Nicole Claveloux

-Nicole Claveloux ([klav(ə)lu]; born June 23, 1940) is a French painter, illustrator and comic book artist.
+Nicole Claveloux ([klav(ə)lu]; born 23 June 1940) is a French painter, illustrator and comic book artist.

 Biography

-She was born in Saint-Étienne and studied fine arts there.
-She moved to Paris in 1966, where she worked as an illustrator and comics artist for various magazines including Planète, Okapi and Marie Claire.
+Nicole Claveloux was born in Saint-Étienne, France, and studied fine arts there.
+She moved to Paris in 1966, where she worked as an illustrator and comics artist for various magazines, including Planète, Okapi and Marie Claire.

-Her illustration style incorporates both psychedelic use of colour and sophisticated black and white images.
+Her illustration style incorporates both psychedelic use of colour and sophisticated black-and-white images.

 Her work was included in several exhibitions, including Nicole Claveloux et compagnie at Villeurbanne in 1995 and a retrospective at the Mediatheque Hermeland at Saint-Herblain.